GUJJULA-BHAVANA25/harkirat_Singh_course/week-8.1(course-selling-app)/README.txt

 -->or we should not make a circular dependency, like if a variable is writen in one file and exports that and use it in another file. it makes hard to debug sometimes. so do not make a circular dependency.

 -->so jwt passwords . put them in a different file called config.js

+-->it is a best practice to store mongodb url's to store in separate file called .env file . so that secrets can be kept as secrets